 • All connections (Allow on the endpoint): Allows all connections.

-• No connections (Block on the endpointt): Blocks all connections.
+• No connections (Block on the endpoint): Blocks all connections.

 • Ask user (Ask on the endpoint): Prompts the user to manually allow or block connections as they occur.